w3c/wai-curricula/content/designer/navigation.md

 {% include excol.html type="middle" %}

 Show examples of different types of menus, such as navigational, fly-out, and application menus.
 Explain the different scenarios where each of them can be used.
-For references on the different types of menus and their uses, see the WAI website tutorials [Menus](https://www.w3.org/WAI/tutorials/menus/).
+For references on the different types of menus and their uses, see the WAI tutorials on [Menus](https://www.w3.org/WAI/tutorials/menus/).

 Explain styling conventions for menus, such as location, appropriate size, and ability for menus and menu items to resize depending on different user configurations.
-For references on how to apply accessible menu styles, see the WAI website tutorial, [Menu Styling](https://www.w3.org/WAI/tutorials/menus/styling/).
+For references on how to apply accessible menu styles, see the WAI tutorial on [Menu Styling](https://www.w3.org/WAI/tutorials/menus/styling/).

 #### Learning Outcomes for Topic